jpsowin/minimal-mistakes/_pages/index.md

 Oh man, if you don't know, your world is about to be rocked.
 Your mind melted.
 All of that.

-Neil Postman (1931 — 2003) was an American critic and educator.
-Postman received his B.S. from the State University of New York at Fredonia and his M.A. and Ed.D. from Columbia University.
-He was the Paulette Goddard Chair of Media Ecology at New York University and chair of the Department of Culture and Communication.
-His pedagogical and scholarly interests included media and education, as can be seen in many of his seventeen books, including Amusing Ourselves to Death (1985), Conscientious Objections (1988), Technopoly: The Surrender of Culture to Technology (1992), and End of Education (1995).
-Postman died in 2003 of lung cancer. (source)
+Neil Postman (1931 — 2003) was an American cultural critic and educator.
+He wrote seventeen books.
+SEVENTEEN.
+His most famous was [Amusing Ourselves to Death](http://www.amazon.com/dp/014303653X/?tag=bletters-20), a screed against television and how it biases any message on it towards entertainment.
+Just imagine FOX News during an election and you'll get the idea.

+His interests were all over the place.
+He wrote on the [disappearance of childhood](http://www.amazon.com/dp/0679751661/?tag=bletters-20), on [reforming public education](http://www.amazon.com/dp/0679750312/?tag=bletters-20), on [postmodernism](http://www.amazon.com/dp/0375701273/?tag=bletters-20), on [semantics and linguistics](http://www.amazon.com/dp/0440015545/?tag=bletters-20), and [technopolies](http://www.amazon.com/dp/0679745408/?tag=bletters-20).
+He also wrote essays and gave lectures about lots of other things that you can find if you scroll down long enough.

+He was a professor of [media ecology](https://en.wikipedia.org/wiki/Media_ecology) at New York University and died of lung cancer.

 ## Where Do I Start?